CSCfi/csc-user-guide/docs/support/tutorials/remote-dev.md

 ## Visual Studio Code + Remote SSH plugin

-Visual Studio Code is a widely used open source code editor made by Microsoft that can be used remotely with the "Remote SSH" plugin.
-It is especially great for Python and bash scripts but can be used with any language.
+Visual Studio Code is a widely used open source code editor made by Microsoft that can be used remotely with the __Remote SSH__ extension.
+It is especially great for Python and bash scripts but can be used with any programming language.
+VS Code has a lot of extensions for your needs, some notable are the Python extension and the Jupyter notebook extension.

 ### Installation